Skip to content

 High levels of LDL (low-density lipoproteins) cholesterol make people more likely to suffer a heart attack or stroke.
 Sustained lowering of LDL cholesterol has been shown to help prevent the development and progression of Atherosclerotic cardiovascular disease (ASCVD), a potentially serious condition.
 It is caused by a build-up of cholesterol in the blood vessels, known as plaque, and causes narrowing and restriction of blood flow to and from the heart and other vital organs, increasing the risk of heart attack and stroke.[1]

-Trials showed that inclisiran lowers the level of the fatty and harmful substance called LDL cholesterol found in the blood by using RNA interference to boost the liver’s ability to remove it from the blood.
+Trials showed that Inclisiran lowers the level of the fatty and harmful substance called LDL cholesterol found in the blood by using RNA interference to boost the liver’s ability to remove it from the blood.
 Inclisiran, received a licence from the European Commission in December 2020 [2] and gained NICE approval on 1 September 2021, recommending the drug for people with high cholesterol who have already had a previous cardiovascular event to reduce their LDL cholesterol, which is a key risk factor for them having another.[3]

 Insights from the VICTORION-Spirit process evaluation – interim report Aug 2022

 Some findings set out in this report are consistent with insights already received through delivery of the National Programme, such as the need for educational resources for healthcare professionals and resourcing and capacity constraints.
-NHSE and the AHSNs have corresponding actions in place to address these.
+NHSE and the HINs have corresponding actions in place to address these.

 Who we are working with?